aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-word/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to Word?</h2>

+For a Python developer, who is trying to add a OFT to WORD conversion feature within application, it is important to understand why it is necessary to convert OFT to Word.
+OFT stands for Outlook Form Template and is a file format used by Microsoft Outlook to store email messages.
+It is a proprietary format and is not supported by other applications.
+Therefore, it is necessary to convert OFT to Word in order to make the content of the email message accessible to other applications.

+<h2>How Aspose.Total helps for oft to word conversion?</h2>

-For a Python developer, who is trying to add a OFT to WORD conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word WORD format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to convert OFT to Word.
+The conversion process is a two step process.
+Firstly, the Email is loaded and rendered into HTML via Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into respective Word WORD format.
+This makes the conversion process easy and efficient using Python.

 {{% /blocks/products/pf/feature-page-summary %}}